Ex-NFL quarterback Tarvaris Jackson, 36, dies in car crash

 Seahawks coach Pete Carroll posted a Twitter message calling Jackson “a beloved teammate, competitor, and Seahawk.”

+At Tennessee State, Jackson helped senior quarterback Cameron Rosendahl to a season in which he passed for 3,023 yards, the second most in program history.

+“We are devastated,” Tennessee State coach Rod Reed said.
+“He was an awesome young man and he will be missed by our players, our staff and the TSU family.”

 Jackson was a second-round draft pick of the Vikings in 2006, starting 12 games in 2007 and going 8-4.
-He was part of the Seahawks' Super Bowl championship team in 2014.
+He was part of the Seahawks’ Super Bowl championship team in 2014 as Wilson’s backup.

 Jackson started 14 games for Seattle in 2011, leading the team to seven wins.
 The former Alabama State quarterback, who started his college career at Arkansas, went 17-17 as an NFL starter.